 Process Safety Leadership and Culture

-You will explore how process safety management provides a fresh perspective, open up the human factors and cultural elements of the workplace, before identifying critical issues and helping you to consider a bespoke action plan.
+This course will examine the real issues and decisions faced by boards and executive teams.
+You will explore how process safety management provides a fresh perspective, and examine the human factors and cultural elements of the workplace, before identifying critical issues and considering a bespoke action plan.

-It combines facilitated discussions and interactive sessions to enable participants to consider their access to information, their understanding of key issues and their ability to make cogent and timely decisions to respond to the concerns of the public, the regulator, staff, contractors and investors.
+It will use facilitated discussions and interactive sessions to encourage you to consider your access to information, your understanding of key issues and your ability to make cogent and timely decisions that respond to the concerns of the public, the regulator, staff, contractors and investors.